Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 6. **Coding Style:**
     - Consider using linting tools (e.g., ESLint) to enforce coding style and identify potential issues.
     - Ensure there are at least 10 commits in your GitHub repository.
+7. **Data Sets for Examination:**
+    - Each Collection: Store a minimum of 2 data sets in each collection to facilitate examination and testing by the examiner.

 ***Not following the specified API endpoint structure, naming conventions, and other instructions will result in a deduction of marks.***